BradleyKH/life/README.md

 Life
 ====

-A bit of fun with JavaScript.
+A bit of fun with JavaScript... because life is random.